Planeshifter/node-Rstats/README.md

 ## Installation

+Currently, `rstats` is ONLY supported for Linux operating systems.

-It is required that the packages `RInside`, `Rcpp` and `RJSONIO` are installed in R. Then, one can simply install rstats using npm
+Also, it is required that the R packages `RInside`, `Rcpp` and `RJSONIO` are installed inside R. Then, one can simply install `rstats` using npm

 ```javascript
 npm install rstats